otto-de/api-guidelines/topics/error-responses.md

 HTTP status codes are the most obvious choice for error communication, but they have a limited expressiveness.
 Many status codes are too generic to explain the specific type of an error.
 Most importantly, without contextual details, they are not particularly meaningful and user-friendly.
 The current API guidelines are mainly based on HTTP status codes for error communication.
 In addition, a self-defined response format can optionally be

+> [TODO] finish the last sentence

 ## Overloading HTTP status codes

 HTTP status codes are limited.
 As a result most of them are drastically overused in APIs.
 For example `HTTP 404` is utilised to multiple usecases like "never existed", "no longer exists", "you can't view it" and "it is deactivated".
-All these variants have in common that they are way to vague.
+All these variants have in common that they are way too vague.
 They can be split up into `404 Not Found`, `403 Forbidden` and `410 Gone`.
 Receiving a `403 Forbidden` response could be caused by a missing authorization group or by a user initiated restriction.
 A `410 Gone` response could be due to deletion of that resource, or it could be down to the removal of an entire content group.

 In all of these situations, the ideal solution is to complement the HTTP status code with a service specific error code, which can be whatever you want as long as they are unique within the API and documented somewhere.